BenAXiong/FTIRUI/architecture.md

 - `apps/ftirui/ft` is the only feature app.
 It exposes template views and JSON APIs used by the UI.
 - URL patterns live in `apps/ftirui/ft/urls.py`.
 Key endpoints include:
   - `/` → `index()`: serves `templates/ft/base.html` containing the full UI.
+  - `/workspace/` → `workspace_page()`: renders the standalone canvas shell used when dashboards open canvases in a new tab.
   - `/api/xy/` → `api_xy()`: main upload endpoint returning numeric arrays, metadata, and inferred ingest mode.
   - `/api/demos/` → `api_demo_files()`: enumerates demo datasets.
   - `/api/session/…` → CRUD endpoints for saving and loading user sessions (JSON stored under `sessions/`).